rocky-linux/documentation/en/rocky/8/admin_guide/06-users.md

 > :warning: **WARNING:**
 The home directory tree must be created except for the last directory.
 The last directory is created by the `useradd` command, which takes the opportunity to copy the files from `/etc/skel` into it.

-*A user can belong to several groups in addition to his main group.*
+*A user can belong to several groups in addition to their main group.*

 For secondary groups, the `-G` option must be used.